FoodAdvisorProject/FoodAdvisorDocs/FoodAdvisorServer/ServerHTTP_API.md

 In order to get a JSON Array of Articles that belongs to an user use this function

 - Method: GET /getUserArticles
+- Return: a list [Article](#Article)s in case of success, error description in case of error.
 - Fields:
  - user_id LONG